Mina Kimes: ESPN

 Kimes was offered a position by ESPN editors in 2014 after she wrote an essay on Tumblr about a "bond between herself and her dad and the Seattle Seahawks."
 At ESPN, she has written about young sports superstars, such as University of Houston basketball player Devonta Pollard.
 She has written profiles of NFL players Aaron Rodgers, Darrelle Revis, Tyrod Taylor, Antonio Brown, Baker Mayfield, and Michael and Martellus Bennett, and wrote a feature on Korean League of Legends star Faker.
-She co-wrote with Jeff Passan a piece on sexual harassment claims against former New York Mets GM Jared Porter.
+She co-wrote with Jeff Passan a piece on sexual harassment claims against then-New York Mets GM Jared Porter, which resulted in his firing.

 Kimes was an active panelist on Around the Horn and has appeared on First Take, Highly Questionable, The Dan Le Batard Show with Stugotz, Pardon the Interruption, Debatable, and High Noon.
 She hosts an NFL-focused podcast entitled The Mina Kimes Show featuring Lenny, a reference to her dog.
 She signed with Omaha Productions in 2022 to be producers of her podcast.

 From October 2019 until July 2020, Kimes hosted ESPN Daily, a daily news podcast.
 On June 30, 2020, Kimes was announced as an NFL analyst for ESPN's relaunch of NFL Live for the 2020 NFL season.

 In March 2025, Kimes called out the Trump administration during an appearance on Around the Horn for removing an article honoring Jackie Robinson's military service from the Department of Defense website as part of its anti-DEI agenda.
-In response to a campaign on Twitter by sports media personality Dov Kleiman calling for Kimes to be fired, Kimes responded that Kleiman "keeps posting weird stuff about me today."

 Other work

 In 2019, Kimes was hired by the Los Angeles Rams to be a color commentator for their preseason football games.

-Kimes was a co-host, along with Amanda Dobbins, of The Ringer's Big Little Live after-show about the HBO series Big Little Lies.
+Kimes was a co-host, along with Amanda Dobbins, of The Ringers Big Little Live after-show about the HBO series Big Little Lies.
 She co-hosts Love is Kimes with Davis Dennis Jr, a show about the Netflix series Love is Blind.

 On November 29, 2020, Kimes helped celebrity chef David Chang become the first celebrity to win the $1,000,000 top prize for his charity, Southern Smoke Foundation, and the fourteenth overall million dollar winner on Who Wants to Be a Millionaire, along with Alan Yang as his supporter, via the phone-a-friend lifeline on the million-dollar question.

+In April 2025, Kimes competed in the third season of Celebrity Jeopardy!, losing in the semifinals to David Friedberg.
+She returned in 2026 for the show's fourth season, winning the tournament and $1 million for her chosen charity, the SELAH Neighborhood Homeless Coalition.
+In May 2026, Kimes joined the broadcast team for the Scripps National Spelling Bee on Ion Television.
+Michael Davies reached out to Kimes for the role due to her appearances on Celebrity Jeopardy!.
+Kimes had participated in school spelling bees as a child so hosting one was a "homecoming" for her.